MMRBD/Blog/README.md

 # Blog
-This the learning and pratice project of Django.
+This the learning and practice project of Django.